mshoaibshafi/aws-selective-ec2-update-tags/README.md

 # aws-selective-ec2-update-tags

-### This script will update Tags on one or more multiple ec2 instances
+### This script will update Tags on one or more ec2 instances
 ### Add comma separated Instance IDs in the file instance-ids.file.txt.sample

 ### Add Tags in the tags.file.txt.sample as